Catch the Ferry from Ceiba to Culebra or Vieques

 Once through the gate, follow the brown “Ferry” signs — At the first V, you’ll go left onto Forrestal Drive.
 At the second V, you’ll follow the road as it curves to the left.
 At the third V, go right.
 Then, finally, turn left onto Marina Drive.
 Continue on Marina Drive until you come to the parking area and blue DTOP ATM building on your right.

-There is a large parking lot next to the ferry terminal, it costs $5 plus IVU per day.If that lot is full, there is another lot further down the road that will provide transportation to the ferry in a van.
-They charge $7 per 24 hr.
+There is a large parking lot further down the road from the ferry terminal that will provide transportation to the ferry in a van.
+They charge $15 per 24 hr.
 I suggest you do not park on the side of the road, they do give out parking tickets.

 Other Info

-You can bring coolers, beach chairs, beach umbrellas, snorkel gear, etc. with you.
+You can bring coolers, beach chairs, beach umbrellas, snorkel gear, etc. with you. *=(make sure to pay the fee when you buy your ticket).
 The coolers and large things will be stored away from the seating areas — usually outside and/or in the front or the back of the boat — the crew will tell you where to put the items, and you have to go pick it up on the way off the ferry.
-There is a charge if you have extra stuff, just a buck or two each – supposedly only “one bag” per person allowed.
-Tell them what you are bringing at the ticket window, or you will have to run back and pay the additional fee before they allow you on the ferry.
-Animals are allowed on the ferry if they are in a crate or cage and you have paid the fee for them.
 Bikes are only allowed on the cargo ferry.

-The trip over can be a little rough.
+The trip over can be a little rough (especially in winter months!).
 Sea sickness bags are available on-board.
 If you are prone to motion sickness, take sea sickness medicine at least one hour before boarding the ferry so that is ready to work when you need it.
 Sometimes the seas are flat, and sometimes they’re not.
 I find the westbound trip back from Culebra/Vieques to be less rough than the eastbound trip to the islands.